Belmont Veterans Memorial Pier: History

 A rock formation named "Devil's Gate" once stood at the pier's location.

 In 1908 the citizens of Belmont Heights asked the city to build a pier.
 The pier has been called the Grand Avenue Pier, the Belmont Heights Pier and Devil's Gate Pier in its history.

 When the pier was renamed "Belmont Veterans Memorial Pier" in 2005 an inscription was added at the entrance: "The people of Long Beach dedicate this pier to the men and women of our nation's armed forces, as a tribute to their love of country and a memorial to their sacrifice."

-The pier was seen in the TV show Dexter in Episode 1, of Season 6, "Those Kinds of Things."
+The pier was seen in the sixth-season episode of Dexter, "Those Kinds of Things."
 In the episode the police find a dead man full of snakes, supposedly on a Miami beach.

 The pier will host sailing at the 2028 Summer Olympics.

 Renovations

 In 2012 the pier was set to receive $800,000 for new restrooms and $250,000 for curb and railings repairs.
 The nearby pedestrian path was also set to receive a $5 million facelift and expansion.